IDAES/idaes-pse/docs/model_libraries/gas_solid_contactors/unit_models/bubbling_fluidized_bed.rst

 **Arguments that are applicable to the gas emulsion region:**

-* momentum_balance_type - indicates what type of momentum balance should be constructed (default = MomentumBalanceType.none).
+* momentum_balance_type - indicates what type of momentum balance should be constructed (default = MomentumBalanceType.pressureTotal).
 * has_pressure_change - indicates whether terms for pressure change should be constructed (default = False).
 * property_package - property package to use when constructing bubble region Property Blocks (default = 'use_parent_value').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.